 - Investigate low energy and LED lighting, which are more environmentally friendly and will save you money in the long run.

-How much does a new kitchen for an old home cost?
+How much does it cost to design a kitchen for a period property?

-The cost of a new kitchen for a period home varies, depending on the quality of the units, appliances and finishes, and how much work is entailed in the installation.
-As a rough guide, you should look to spend between 3 to 5 per cent of the overall value of the house.
+The cost to design a kitchen for a period property varies depending on the quality of the units, appliances and finishes, and how much work is entailed in the installation.
+As a rough guide though, you should look to spend between 3 to 5 per cent of the overall value of the house.

 Though highly desirable, handmade kitchens demand a premium, with prices tending to start at around £15,000 for furniture only.